 Setting the right prices for your products is a balancing act.
 A low price isn’t always ideal, as the product might see a healthy stream of sales without turning any profit (and we all like to eat and pay our bills, right?).
-Similarly, when a product as a high price, a retailer may see fewer sales and “price out” more budget-conscious customers, losing market share.
+Similarly, when a product has a high price, a retailer may see fewer sales and “price out” more budget-conscious customers, losing market positioning.

-Ultimately, every small business will have to do their homework.
-Retailers have to consider factors like production and business costs, revenue goals, and competitor pricing.
-Even then, setting a retail price for a new product, or even an existing product line, isn’t just pure math.
+Ultimately, every small business will have to do its homework.
+Retailers have to consider factors like cost of production, consumer trends, revenue goals, and competitor pricing.
+Even then, setting a price for a new product, or even an existing product line, isn’t just pure math.
 In fact, that may be the most straightforward step of the process.

 The art of pricing requires you to also calculate how much human behavior impacts the way we perceive price.